 About the Children

 There are multiple children’s homes that can be the source of a match and placement of the adoptive children from Morocco.
-Having a child outside of marriage, poverty, and sometimes abandonment are the main reasons children are placed for adoption in Morocco.
+The main reasons children are placed for adoption in Morocco are illegitimacy, poverty, and due to abandonment.
 Often these are voluntary relinquishments by a known birthmother.
 Frequently the point at which the relinquishment or abandonment occurs in the children’s lives is shortly after birth/infancy or as toddlers.
 For this reason, many of the children available for adoption are in the younger age range, 0 to 3 years of age, at the time of their match with adoptive parents.

-Families should expect to have at least two trips to Morocco over the course of their adoption process, although occasionally there can be more depending on the city in Morocco where the orphanage and courts are based.
+Families should expect to have at least two trips to Morocco over the course of their adoption process.
+The different Moroccan prefectures have varying regulations and time to complete the adoption process.

 The US side of the process follows a traditional course of home study approval and US Immigration Notice of Approval (I-600 A).
 The next phase of the adoption occurs in Morocco with the dossier submission, legal representation, and eventual matching with a Moroccan child for adoption.
 Children come home from Morocco in a guardianship arrangement with the adoptive parents after going through the kafala court process abroad.
 The I-600 Petition for a child’s visa can be filed at the US Embassy in Morocco, generally with quick processing times.